Your borrowing power for a mortgage in the Netherlands in 2024

 By offering to pay more of your own contribution towards your house, you reduce your monthly costs, your risk category, and in turn, your interest rate.
 Ta-da!
 That gives you higher borrowing power

 Lower monthly costs?
 Yes!
-You’re paying back a lower mortgage because you already partially paid for your home.
+You’re paying back a lower mortgage because you have already partially paid for your home.
 On top of this, as a result of opting for lower-risk, you also benefit from a lower interest rate.

-Loan more money with sustainable measures
+You can loan more money with sustainable measures

 “We see a lot of people looking for sustainable measures to reduce energy costs and be less dependent on, for example, gas,” he tells us.